Seasonal Depression vs. Depression: How to Tell the Difference

 For particular cases of treatment-resistant depression, TMS treatment (transcranial magnetic stimulation treatment) may be an individual’s best option.
 TMS uses non-invasive magnetic fields to stimulate brain cells to improve overall mental health.

-Learn More About Types of Depression with Luxury Psychiatry Medical Spa
+Learn More About Types of Depression with Luxury Psychiatry Clinic

 If you’re experiencing symptoms of depression but are not sure whether you have SAD or general depression, you should consider getting a thorough, expert evaluation of your symptoms.

-Here at Luxury Psychiatry Medical Spa, we take great pride in helping patients with mental health disorders recover quickly.
+Here at Luxury Psychiatry Clinic, we take great pride in helping patients with mental health disorders recover quickly.
 Our licensed and certified therapists specialize in many types of evidence-based therapy, including interpersonal, motivational, and cognitive behavior therapy.

 Schedule an appointment today if you need treatment or have questions about seasonal affective disorder vs. depression.